hknutzen/Netspoc/language.markdown

 This is useful for situations like this:

 1. The packet filter connects multiple customers to some central site.
-Each customer needs to inspect the ACls of 'his' interface, but must not see ACLs of the other customers.
+Each customer needs to inspect the ACLs of 'his' interface, but must not see ACLs of the other customers.
 Declaring the interface to the central site with 'no_in_acl' adds outgoing ACL to each customers interface.